Arjun-15-cse/Ex.No.4/README.md

 ## Definition

-Reverse prompting starts with the desired output and asks the AI to create or improve the prompt required to generate that output.
+Reverse prompting starts with the desired output and asks the AI to create an effective prompt for generating that output.

-## Prompt
+### Prompt

-> I need an AI-generated predictive maintenance report containing:
+> I want an AI system to produce a smart irrigation decision containing:
 >
-> - Machine status
-> - Sensor abnormalities
+> - Sensor condition
-> - Possible failure
-> - Risk level
+> - Irrigation requirement
-> - Recommended maintenance
+> - Reason
-> - Estimated downtime
+> - Water conservation recommendation
-> - Preventive action
+> - Final action
 >
-> Create an effective prompt that I can give to an AI system to generate this report from IoT sensor data.
+> Create an effective prompt that can be used with smart irrigation sensor data to generate this output.

-## Expected Output
+### Expected Output

-The AI may generate a prompt such as:

-> "Analyze the provided IoT sensor data from a manufacturing machine.
-Identify abnormal readings, determine the likely equipment fault, classify the risk level, recommend maintenance actions, estimate possible downtime, and suggest preventive measures.
-Present the results in a structured predictive maintenance report."
+> Analyze the provided smart irrigation sensor readings and determine whether irrigation is required.
+Consider soil moisture, temperature, humidity, rainfall, and water availability.
+Provide the sensor condition, reasoning, irrigation recommendation, water conservation suggestion, and final action in a structured format.

-## Evaluation
+### Evaluation

+- **Reasoning:** Good
+- **Correctness:** Very Good
+- **Token Usage:** Medium
+- **Reusability:** Excellent

+### Observation

-- Useful for creating reusable prompts.
+Reverse prompting is useful for creating reusable prompts for an AI-powered irrigation application.
-- Helps users who do not know how to formulate complex prompts.
-- Produces task-specific prompts.
-- Useful for developing AI-based industrial applications.

 ---